Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 ### Blocks
 [Blocks](Blocks.md) are Nodes that you can stack into a Context.
 Every Block is in charge of one operation.
 For example, it can apply a force to the velocity, collide with a sphere, or set a random color.

-When you create a Block, you can reorder it within it current Context, or move it to another compatible Context.
+When you create a Block, you can reorder it within its current Context, or move it to another compatible Context.

 To customize a Block, you can: